Before we begin. A disclaimer.

 It's not only Wikipedia, YouTube and social media.

-They were the epitome of a bad customers.
+They were the epitome of a bad customer.
 Needy for time.
 Asking for premium support and custom features.
 Rude.
 Stingy with their money.
 Used burner credit cards for free trials and asked for extra time on the free trial.

 I get one customer.
 He is running some kind of "investing" channel. $29/month.